Multi-Source to Multi-Target Decentralized Federated Domain Adaptation: Numerical Evaluation

 \subsection{ST-LF Accuracy and Efficiency Enhancements}

-{ To evaluate the full ST-LF methodology, we now compare its effectiveness, as measured by average classification accuracies at target devices and total network energy consumption, relative to eight baselines on the three commonly used domain adaptation datasets (MNIST~\cite{lecun1998gradient}, USPS~\cite{uspsdataset}, MNIST-M~\cite{ganin2015unsupervised,ganin2016domain}) depicted in Fig.~\ref{fig:data_snapshot}.
-We will also use the abbreviations M for MNIST, U for USPS, and MM for MNIST-M in Fig.~\ref{fig:mt_alpha_all}, Fig.~\ref{fig:mt_psi_all}, and Table~\ref{tab:alg_nrg_comp_all}. }
+{ To evaluate the full ST-LF methodology, we now compare its effectiveness, as measured by average classification accuracies at target devices and total network energy consumption, relative to eight baselines on three commonly used domain adaptation datasets (MNIST~\cite{lecun1998gradient}, USPS~\cite{uspsdataset}, MNIST-M~\cite{ganin2015unsupervised,ganin2016domain}) depicted in Fig.~\ref{fig:data_snapshot}.
+We will use the abbreviations M for MNIST, U for USPS, and MM for MNIST-M in Fig.~\ref{fig:mt_alpha_all}, Fig.~\ref{fig:mt_psi_all}, and Table~\ref{tab:alg_nrg_comp_all}. {We also provide an empirical investigation on the tightness/looseness of the theoretical results in Appendix~\ref{app_sec:tl_bounds}} }

 { Current literature in the field commonly assumes that source/target devices are known apriori, and, to the best of our knowledge, works have yet to investigate source/target determination.
 Instead, current literature such as FADA~\cite{peng2019federated} has focused on determining model transmission or link weights, $\boldsymbol{\alpha}$, from source devices to a single target device.
 As a result, two of the baselines that we consider, (i) FedAvg~\cite{mcmahan2017communication} and (ii) FADA~\cite{peng2019federated}, require source/target device classification prior to operation.
 In this case, we feed these two algorithms the source/target classification output from ST-LF, i.e., the $\boldsymbol{\psi}$ from our method.
 Two other baselines, (iii) $\psi$-FedAvg and (iv) $\psi$-FADA, rely on heuristic determinations of source/target classification $\psi$ combined with the model weight determination, $\alpha$, from FedAvg~\cite{mcmahan2017communication} and FADA~\cite{peng2019federated}.
 In order to ensure a fair comparison between FADA~\cite{peng2019federated} and ST-LF, FADA's generators have the same architecture as ST-LF's binary hypothesis classifiers, except that FADA's generators have a larger output layer dimension to accommodate its subsequent operations.
 In this manner, we are able to separately measure the benefits of joint source/target classification and link weight determination from ST-LF.
 We also provide four additional heuristic baselines, (v) Random-$\alpha$, (vi) Avg Degree, (vii) Random-$\psi$, and (viii) Single Matching; we will detail each of these baselines in their relevant sections. }